-Edited by Nate Pepperell, Lynn, Eng, Mian Sheilette Ong and 1 other
+Edited by Nate Pepperell, Lynn, Eng, Mian Sheilette Ong

 Rain gutters are the part of your roofing system that collect and redirect rainwater away from your house.
 When rain gutters become blocked or filled up with debris, this prevents them from functioning properly.
 Rainwater will simply overflow the gutters and fall to the ground.
 When water starts to gather or pool around the foundations of your house, it can potentially lead to thousands of dollars worth of water damage.
 The following instructions will teach you how to clean your rain gutters properly and safely.

 - 1Someone to help you.Cleaning rain gutters will sometimes require you to work on a tall ladder, so having someone to help you will make your job a lot easier and safer.
 Your helper could be used to hold the base of the ladder steady and to help pass up any equipment you may need.Advertisement

 - 2Protective gloves.Gloves are needed to help protect your hands against sharp debris that might be inside your gutters.Advertisement

 - 3Dust mask.Gutters can become very dusty in the drier months.
 Dust masks are used to prevent you from breathing in this dust.

 - 4Eye protection.Debris and dust may fly everywhere when you start to remove it from the gutters.
 Eye protection will prevent anything from becoming lodged in your eyes.

 - 5Ladder.Most guttering will require you to use a ladder in order to reach them safely.
 Always use a suitable sized ladder for the task at hand.
 A ladder that is too big or too small for the guttering you are trying to reach, may result in you falling off the ladder and injuring yourself.

 Instructions for how to clean your rain gutters

 - 1Safely set up your ladder and climb to a suitable height.Advertisement